 The 4 Types of Airspeed: How Each Works (Complete Guide)

 On the ground, speed is relatively simple to measure, and vehicles like cars only measure one type of speed.
-Once you take to the air though, other factors like air density and wind come into play and must be accounted for.
-Accounting for and quantifying the impact of these factors is what led to the definition of the four different types of airspeed.
+Once you take to the air though, other factors like air density and wind come into play and must be accounted for and what is displayed on your airspeed indicator isn't always a representation of your true airspeed.

 Types of Airspeed